Mediacannibal/MediaCannibal-Fe/README.md

-## Etherealmachines.com (Official Website of Ethereal Machines)
+## MediaCannibal.com (Official Website of MediaCannibal   )

 ### Introduction
-The official website of Ethereal Machines have been built using the latest Frontend technologies.
+The official website of MediaCannibal    have been built using the latest Frontend technologies.

 This project is built up using the Component Based approach of React.
-The source code for the project can be find [here](https://github.com/Ethereal-Machines/Ethereal).
+The source code for the project can be find [here](https://github.com/MediaCannibal - /MediaCannibal ).

 ### Technologies Used
 - React JS (Library to build the frontend)